PROF. KENDALL KULTO

 History:

-The next day, Jeff Mace noticed that the planet Mars was visible in the sky in broad daylight and he pulled Betsy Ross aside to inform her of suspicions he had regarding Prof. Kulto's involvement based on Kulto's book that had been published years earlier.
+The next day, Jeff Mace noticed that the planet Mars was visible in the sky in broad daylight, and he pulled Betsy Ross aside to inform her of suspicions he had regarding Prof. Kulto's involvement, based on Kulto's book that had been published years earlier.
 When a fleet of Martian creatures attacked Earth, Mace and Ross quickly donned their Captain America and Golden Girl costumes and made their way to Kulto's private laboratory.
-Hours later, Captain America and Golden Girl arrived at the laboratory to confront Prof. Kulto and when Captain America demanded to know why Kulto had done such a terrible thing.
+Hours later, Captain America and Golden Girl arrived at the laboratory to confront Prof. Kulto, and Captain America demanded to know why Kulto had done such a terrible thing.
 Fanatically asking how Captain America had deduced his involvement in the Martian attack, Cap explained how he had read Kulto's books and heard Kulto's lectures.
-Cap then announced that, based on Kulto's documented theories, there was no one else who could be responsible and Prof. Kulto admitted that he had drawn Mars closer to Earth, raving that his name would someday be honored for his actions.
-Further ranting that his actions were the only way to bring Earth's nations together against a common enemy, Prof. Kulto was deemed mad by Golden Girl and the two heroes swiftly left Kulto's lab, feeling as if there was nothing more for them to do there.
+Cap then announced that, based on Kulto's documented theories, there was no one else who could be responsible; Prof. Kulto admitted that he had drawn Mars closer to Earth, raving that his name would someday be honored for his actions.
+Further ranting that his actions were the only way to bring Earth's nations together against a common enemy, Prof. Kulto was deemed mad by Golden Girl, and the two heroes swiftly left Kulto's lab, feeling as if there was nothing more for them to do there.

 Comments: Created by an uncredited writer, Ken Bald and Vince Alascia.